stdombek/docs/content/en/docs/Acquisitions/Orders/_index.md

 *   **Material type.** The type of material.

 ### Custom fields
 The Custom fields section appears only if it is configured in the **Settings > Orders** app.
-For information on configuring the Custom fields section, see [Setting > Orders > Custom fields] (../settings/settings_orders/settings_orders/#settings--orders--general--customfields).
+For information on configuring the Custom fields section, see [Setting > Orders > Custom fields](../../settings/settings_orders/settings_orders/#settings--orders--general--customfields).

 ## Adding package titles to an order line